Skip to main content

 Description

-CVE-2026-22807 is a high-severity code injection vulnerability in vLLM versions 0.
+CVE-2026-22807 is a high-severity code injection vulnerability in the vLLM inference engine for large language models, affecting versions 0.
 10. 1 up to but not including 0.
 14. 0.
-The flaw arises because vLLM loads Hugging Face `auto_map` dynamic modules during model resolution without properly restricting execution of remote code, allowing attacker-controlled Python code to run at server startup.
-Exploitation requires the attacker to influence the model repository or path, which can be local or remote, enabling arbitrary code execution before any API request handling and without authentication.
-This vulnerability impacts confidentiality, integrity, and availability of the host system.
-The issue is fixed in vLLM version 0.
-14.
+The flaw arises because vLLM loads Hugging Face auto_map dynamic modules during model resolution without verifying the trustworthiness of remote code, allowing attacker-controlled Python code execution at server startup.
+Exploitation requires the attacker to influence the model repository or path, either locally or remotely, and does not require API access or prior authentication.
+This vulnerability enables arbitrary code execution with full privileges on the host system before any request handling occurs.
+Although no known exploits are currently reported in the wild, the CVSS score of 8.
+8 reflects the critical impact on confidentiality, integrity, and availability.

 AI-Powered Analysis